Exodus Route Maps: Old, Ancient, Antique, Vintage and Modern maps

 |

-169 BC: Agatharchides Agatharchides is unique in that he is the only geographer before the 1800's AD, that understood the Gulf of Aqaba, which he calls "Laeanites Gulf".
+169 BC: Agatharchides Agatharchides is unique in that he is one of the few geographers of his day that understood the Gulf of Aqaba, which he calls the "Laeanites Gulf".
 He restricts "Arabia" to south and east of the Gulf of Aqaba.
-Agatharchides did not sail down the Laeanites Gulf, but says the Arabs live on the east shore, not the left and that at the end of the Gulf, is Petra!
+Agatharchides did not sail down the Laeanites Gulf, but says the Arabs live on the east shore, not on the west and at the end of the Gulf, is Petra!
+No Arabians live in the Sinai Peninsula.
 More: Agatharchides: 169 BC |

 |